Treaty of the Triple Alliance: Consequences for Argentine consolidation

+on balance the war had contributed positively to national consolidation: Entre Rios and Corrientes had not broken ranks; montonero rebellions in various provinces had been suppressed; Buenos Aires was accepted as the undisputed capital of a united Argentine republic; Argentine national identity had been considerably strengthened.
+The ground had been laid for Argentina's remarkable economic, social and political transformation during the following half century.

 Bolivia

 The 1864–1870 war eventually settled the boundary disputes in the Chaco, but not between Paraguay and Bolivia, which continued to fester.
 In 1931 Bolivian oil hunger caused its military to invade the disputed area, leading to the Chaco War.
 There turned out to be no oil worth fighting over.
 The Paraguay-Bolivia boundaries were not finally resolved until a treaty of 28 April 2009.